 Pick Target Levels

 This option has to be enabled first with the checkbox.
 It relates to the use of the Shadows and Highlights picker.
-With these pickers you set the base Levels (input), but additionally you can set the Target Levels (output) too to a predefined values.
+With these pickers, you set the base Levels (input), but additionally, you can set the Target Levels (output) too to predefined values.
 Here you can set these values.